tapquo/appnima.docs/EN/appnimajs.md

 Chat
 ----
-Chats are rooms of 1 to N users without persistence.
-To work with Chats first of all a instance of Chat must be created:
+Chats are rooms from 1 to N users without persistence.
+In chats, as happens in the groups, only allowed users can connect and send data.To work with Chats first of all a instance of Chat must be created:

 	chat = new Appnima.Socket.Chat();